decagondev/CRUD_PHP_API/README.md

 # CRUD PHP API
-Simple Example of a CRUD API in PHP
+Simple Example of a CRUD API in PHP Testing modern PHP